ShivakumarV30/Ex.No.8/README.md

-## Exp 8: Reproducing an Image Using Prompts for Image Generation
+## Experiment No: 8 – Reproducing an Image Using Prompts for Image Generation

-# Date :
-# Reg.
-No.
+**Date: 13.11.2025**

+**Reg.
+No.: 212222060239**

+---

-## Aim:
+## Aim
 To demonstrate the ability of text-to-image generation tools to reproduce an existing image by crafting precise prompts.
 The goal is to identify key elements within the image and use these details to generate an image as close as possible to the original.

+---

+## Tool Used
+**Midjourney** – An AI-based text-to-image generation tool used to create realistic and artistic images from textual prompts.

+---

 ## Procedure:
 1. Analyze the Given Image: